koswald/VBScript/examples/RegistryClasses.md

 aspects of Windows classes without directly using regedit.exe, such as

-- Creating a new file type.
+- Creating a new class and file type.
-- Adding a new verb to an existing file type.
-- Adding a new verb to an existing class.
+- Creating a new verb for an existing class.

 > WARNING: Backup the registry before making changes!